 The AP first sought Clinton's calendar and schedules from the State Department in August 2013, but the agency would not acknowledge even that it had the material.
 After nearly two years of delay, the AP sued the State Department in March 2015.
 The department agreed in a court filing last August to turn over Clinton's calendar, and provided the documents in November.
 After noticing discrepancies between Clinton's calendar and some schedules, the AP pressed in court for all of Clinton's planning material.
 The U.S. has released about one-third of those planners to the AP, so far.

 The State Department censored both sets of documents for national security and other reasons, but those changes were made after the documents were turned over to the State Department at the end of Clinton's tenure.

-The documents obtained by the AP do not show who specifically logged entries in Clinton's calendar or who edited the material.
+The documents obtained by the AP do not show who logged entries in Clinton's calendar or who edited material.
 Clinton's emails and other records show that she and two close aides, deputy chief of staff Huma Abedin and scheduling assistant Lona J. Valmoro, held weekly meetings and emailed almost every day about Clinton's plans.
 According to the recent inspector general's audit and a court declaration made last December by the State Department's acting executive secretary, Clinton's aides had access to her calendar through a government Microsoft Outlook account.
 Both Abedin and Valmoro were political appointees at the State Department and are now aides in her presidential campaign.

-Unlike Clinton's planning schedules, which were sent to Clinton each morning, her calendar was edited after each event, the AP's review showed.
+Unlike Clinton's planning schedules, which were sent to Clinton each morning, her calendar was edited after each event, AP's review showed.
 Some calendar entries were accompanied by Valmoro emails — indicating she may have added those entries.
 Every meeting entry also included both the planned time of the event and the actual time — showing that Clinton's calendar was being used to document each meeting after it ended.